xmehulx/Red-Team-notes/Tools/Linux/Bruteforce/John the Ripper.md

 # Modules
 ## `bitlocker2john`
 ### 1. Get image of the encrypted memory device
+If you already have the encrypted `.vhd`, skip to step 2.
 ```shell-session
 $ sudo dd if=/dev/disk2 of=/path/to/imageEncrypted conv=noerror,sync
 ```